Naghipourfar/HiCPack/docs/bg_model.md

 There is a wrapper python class for all background models which called `BackgroundModel`.
 You can find the usage and its API later on this web-page.
 Here is some introduction about the methods which are supported in HiCPack.

+## MaxHiC

+MaxHiC is another tool for using in background model step.
+You can easily use MaxHiC in background model step by setting the `BG_MODEL` parameter in HiCPack config file.

 ## FitHiC

 Fit-Hi-C was initially developed by Ferhat Ay, Timothy Bailey, and William Noble January 19th, 2014.
 It is currently maintained and updated by Ferhat Ay (ferhatay@lji.org) and Arya Kaul (akaul@lji.org) at the Ay Lab in the La Jolla Institute for Allergy and Immunology.